Kong/docs.konghq.com/app/konnect/getting-started/import.md

 See the following docs to set up any additional things you may need:

-* **Dev Portal files:** You can migrate API specs and markdown Service descriptions into Service Hub using the {{site.konnect_saas}} GUI.
-Each {{site.konnect_short_name}} service accepts one markdown description file, and each Service version accepts one API spec.
+* **Dev Portal files:** You can migrate API specs and markdown service descriptions into Service Hub using the {{site.konnect_saas}} GUI.
+Each {{site.konnect_short_name}} service accepts one markdown description file, and each service version accepts one API spec.
 See [Dev Portal Service Documentation](/konnect/servicehub/service-documentation).

 * **Dev Portal applications and developers:** If you have developers or